 The problem many scaling businesses face

-At £20m+ ARR the mechanics of new logo acquisition are clear.
+As you scaled and brought on new logos, the mechanics of your sales motion have been clearly defined.
 The business knows its pipeline stages and ratios.
 Forward visibility is good and defined processes ensure that prospects move through to close effectively.
 Growth, however, has slowed.

 Common organisational gaps you will recognise